-The Budokan Karate Club, established by Fred Kidd and Walter Seaton, was one of the first Wado-ryu Karate clubs in the North East of England.
-Both men had received their 1st Dan from Wado-ryu legend, Tatsuo Suzuki.
-The club was affiliated to the ABKA, whose Senior Instructors were Peter Spanton, and Ticky Donovan.
+The Budokan Karate Club, established by Fred Kidd and Walter Seaton, was one of the first Wado-Ryu Karate clubs in the North East of England.
+Both men had received their 1st Dan from Wado-Ryu legend, Tatsuo Suzuki.
+The club was affiliated with the ABKA, whose Senior Instructors were Peter Spanton, and Ticky Donovan.
 Seaton was no longer at the club, having left to start his own club in Stockton on Tees.
 The club also offered Judo and Kendo classes.

 By 1968 James had reached the rank of 6th kyu.
 Two years later he was graded to 3rd kyu (brown belt) by Spanton.
 Spanton, who was based in London, would travel North several times a year to conduct gradings and courses at the Middlesbrough club (typically on the weekend).
 Noted as a phenomenal kicker, Spanton would be a major influence on James’ own kicking style.
 It was during this time that James began to show an interest in teaching.